adeo Travel · Independent Rail Tour

 What to know before you look closer

-• BritRail Passes do not cover the London Underground or the Glasgow Subway, and transfers from stations to hotels are not included.
+• London Underground and Glasgow Subway are not covered by the BritRail Pass; taxis or transfers from train stations to hotels are not included.

 Day by day